Campus Improvement Plan

 Demographics Strengths

-Enrollment at Valley Oaks has increased over the past several years.
+- Our enrollment has steadily increased over the past 4 years.

-Valley Oaks is a community school where many families walk or bike to school every day.
+- VOE is a community school, where many families walk or bike to school each day.

 Problem Statements Identifying Demographics Needs